The Final Problem: Television

 Episode three of the first season of BBC's Sherlock, titled The Great Game shows a variation of the part where Moriarty confronts Holmes at Baker Street in the story.
 The story is also the basis of the episode "The Reichenbach Fall"(Season 2, Episode 3), which first aired on 15 January 2012 and shows Holmes falling from the roof of St Bartholomew's Hospital in London, supposedly leading to his death.
 Throughout a confrontation between Sherlock and Jim Moriarty in Baker Street, Moriarty repeatedly utters the phrase "the final problem".
 The special episode of Sherlock, "The Abominable Bride", which was broadcast on 1 January 2016, featured a re-creation of the showdown between Sherlock and Moriarty set in Victorian times, as depicted in the book.
 The 2017 series finale of Sherlock is named for this story, but bears little to no resemblance to the canon.

 The 2012 series finale of the American medical drama House—which was inspired by the Sherlock Holmes stories—sees Dr. Gregory House fake his own death, in an ode to "The Final Problem".

 The 2013 Russian television series Sherlock Holmes adapted "The Final Problem" as "Holmes' Last Case".

 The 2018 HBO Asia/Hulu Japan series Miss Sherlock loosely adapts this story for its series finale "The Dock."
 In this version, the famous scene at the Reichenbach Falls is replaced by an analogous scene set at a fictional "Reichenbach Building" in Tokyo.

 The 2019 penultimate episode (Season 7 Episode 12) of the CBS adaptation of Sherlock Holmes, Elementary, was titled "Reichenbach Falls", and portrayed Sherlock's ploy to bring down a powerful serial killer billionaire, Odin Reichenbach.
 Holmes fakes his death on a bridge, which puts Odin Reichenbach under investigation for the murder of Sherlock Holmes and thereby exposes Reichenbach's past crimes.

-The 2024 Indian Television series Shekhar Home remaking the adaptation of the BBC's Sherlock in its last episode also adapts the climax of the story where the titular character Shekhar falls down the Howrah bridge with Jaimini Maurya(James Moriarty).
+The 2024 Indian Television series Shekhar Home remaking the adaptation of the BBC's Sherlock in its last episode also adapts the climax of the story where the titular character Shekhar falls down the Howrah bridge with Jaimini Maurya (James Moriarty).

+The 2025 show Watson is another modern adaptation of Holmes, which opens with Watson witnessing the battle between Holmes and Moriarty at the Falls, to the extent that he tries to jump in after his friend, only to suffer a traumatic brain injury and regain consciousness days later.
+Having opened a clinic using money Holmes left him, Watson later learns that Moriarty has survived, attempting to use Watson's genetic research to further his own schemes, but Watson is able to infect Moriarty with his own virus.
+The second season reveals that Holmes also survived the confrontation; he reveals that he actually arranged for another adversary, Stapelton, to fight Moriarty in his place while he took the opportunity to fake his death and retire for a time from his role as detective.